kovidgoyal/calibre/manual/faq.rst

 your device wirelessly.

-Another easy way to browse your calibre collection from your Apple device is by using the calibre content server, which makes your collection available over the net.
+Another easy way to browse your calibre collection from your Apple device is by using the calibre Content server, which makes your collection available over the net.
 First perform the following steps in calibre

   * Set the Preferred Output Format in calibre to EPUB (The output format can be